colinhostetter/remote-life-tracker/README.md

 ### 2. Install this program

-Go to the "releases" tab on this page and download the latest version of this app for your operating system.
+Go to [this repository's releases page](https://github.com/colinhostetter/remote-life-tracker/releases) and download the latest version of this app for your operating system.

 Make a folder for this app somewhere on your desktop, drag the .exe in, and open it.
 Your operating system may give you some grief about trying to run a file you downloaded off the internet, but I promise it's not a virus.
 You may also see a prompt from your firewall asking whether you want this app to be able to use the network; click allow.